nsidc/gi_cat_driver/README.md

 ## Releasing

-1. Make sure to increment the version number as suggested by the Semantic Versioning specification
+1. Make sure to increment the version number (See the section about versioning above) and append a description of your changes to the Version History section above.
 2. Commit changes into the master branch of the repo on sourcecontrol.nsidc.org
 3. The commit will trigger a Jenkins job to run the tests
 4. When the changes are ready to be released, you can either push the gem manually or run a job in Jenkins